 How long does a window replacement take in Winnipeg?

 Your window order size itself greatly determines the amount of time the windows take to be manufactured, shipped, and installed.
 If you are getting basic windows without any custom upgrades it may be possible to manufacture and install them within 4-6 weeks from signing the contract.
 But that is rarely the case, as most homeowners usually want additional features for improved efficiency.
-Coloured vinyl, SSP or privacy glass, and custom shaped windows take extra time to manufacture and push the project back by a couple of weeks.
+Customized vinyl windows, whether painted in unique shades, featuring privacy glass, or designed in custom shapes will require a longer manufacturing process.
+As a result, project timelines may extend by a few weeks.

 In most cases, companies also account for delivery times when giving homeowners a timeline for their projects.
 Because the physical shipping of the windows is often done by third party logistics companies, your windows may be delayed without the manufacturer being able to do anything to speed the process up.